corticalstack/corticalstack.github.io/aboutme.md

             <strong>My 2 children are my world</strong>, I love being a Dad, it's the most rewarding and difficult job
             I've ever had!<br><br>
             <strong>Kiteboarding is my passion</strong>, I feel so alive and at one with nature when skimming over the water with the
-            power of wind at my fingertips.<br><br>
+            power of wind at my fingertips.
-            I also very much enjoy being an <strong>active driver of an eSports sim racing team</strong>, taking part in endurance races including the Le Mans 24H and Spa.
-Being individually fast is great, however the
-            <strong>success of the team really depends on being consistent and reliable</strong>.
     </p>